 But I will sing of your strength, in the morning I will sing of your love; for you are my fortress, my refuge in times of trouble.
 Psalm 59:16

-What a wonderful way to usher in God’s strength and power to conquer the day–with praise!
+Singing songs of praise is a wonderful way to usher in God’s strength and power to conquer the day.
 There is great power in praise, and what better way to defeat the enemy’s schemes than through praise and worship in the morning!

 I LOVE the Good Morning song by Mandisa–this song will get anyone moving in the morning!